danielmarbach/BeyondSimpleBenchmarks/README.md

 We can see that the `BehaviorChain` is consuming 4.8% and the `BehaviorInvoker` 9.2% of the CPU which is a seventh of the overall the time spent executing the mechanisms of the pipeline.

 ![Pipeline receive CPU flamegraph overview](PipelinePublishV6/PipelineV6ReceiveCpuOverviewFlamegraph.png)

+The same picture of the infrastructure overhead becomes apparent in the receive pipeline by even only glancing at the flamegraph.

 ## Testing the pipeline